MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-sql-htap-content.md

 - To optimize performance:

   - Combine sharding with table compression.
   - Partition tables by date.
-Each shard contains data from a different time period.
+Each shard contains data from a different period.
   - Align indexes with the date partitioning.

 - To scale up to more than 50,000 messages per second, use the [elastic database client library][Building scalable cloud databases] from within Functions to: